brendankellyODG/opendatagroup.github.io/Getting Started/Conform and Deploy a Model/index.md

 ---
 title: "Conform and Deploy a Model"
-description: "This is a step by step guide for conforming and deploying a model in FastScore.
+description: "This is a step by step guide for conforming and deploying a model in ModelOp Center.
 It contains instructions for data scientists to prepare, deploy and test their model.
-This guide was last updated for v1.10 of FastScore.\n\nIf you need support or have questions, please email us:  [support@opendatagroup.com](mailto:support@opendatagroup.com)"
+This guide was last updated for v1.10 of ModelOp Center.\n\nIf you need support or have questions, please email us:  [support@opendatagroup.com](mailto:support@opendatagroup.com)"
 ---

 # How-to: Conform and Deploy a Model
-This is a step by step guide for conforming and deploying a model in FastScore.
+This is a step by step guide for conforming and deploying a model in ModelOp Center.
 It contains instructions for data scientists to prepare, deploy and test their model.
-This guide was last updated for v1.10 of FastScore.
+This guide was last updated for v1.10 of ModelOp Center.

 As we go, we will be referring to an example XGBoost model available in the `examples` branch of [this repo](https://github.com/opendatagroup/Getting-Started/tree/examples).